perses1/hello_Microverse/README.md

 this is an test website for microverse.

-To get a local copy up and running follow these simple  steps.
+To get a local example try following is steps:

 -Download the repository.